hilton/hilton.github.com/presentations/beautiful-code.md

 ---
-title: Layout & typography for beautiful code
+title: "Beautiful code: code with better type"
 description: Reimagining how we read code
 layout: speaking
 ---